ietf-wg-nfsv4/erasure-encoding/draft-haynes-nfsv4-erasure-encoding.md

    exceeds the number of blocks that the data server is aware or it returns an empty block for that block.

-   For example, in Figure 34, the client asks for 4 blocks starting with the 3rd block in the file.
-The second data server responds as in Figure 35.
+   For example, in {{ig-example-CHUNK_READ4args}}, the client asks for 4 blocks starting with the 3rd block in the file.
+The second data server responds as in
+   {{fig-example-CHUNK_READ4resok}}.
 The client would read this as there is valid data for blocks 2 and 4, there is a hole at block 3, and there is no data for block 5.
 The data server MUST calculate a valid cr_crc for block 3 based on the generated fields.